 Our Client Services team does not have any alliance with any other fund manager.

 What are the fees, charges and commissions?

-Managing the Fund DomaCom does not charge retail clients for any fees for any information or general advice provided to retail clients.
-DomaCom as Investment Manager of the Fund receives a management fee from Perpetual.
+Managing the Fund DomaCom does not charge retail clients fees for any information or general advice provided to retail clients.
+DomaCom as Manager of the Fund receives a management fee from MSC.
 The fees payable for investing in the Fund are described in detail in the PDS which is available on our website at www.domacom.com.au .